Baltic Sea Conservation Foundation (BaltCF)

 Historical Context

-BaltCF was established as a non-profit grant-making foundation governed by environmental NGOs.
-As of reporting, it has supported 41 projects, created 40 km² of marine protected areas, awarded €4.9 million in grants, restored 15 km² of peatlands, neutralized 22 fish migration obstacles, and retrieved 8.5 tonnes of ghost gear.
-Past grantees include Klub Przyrodnikow, Ghost Diving, Ostseestiftung, Rewilding Oder Delta, and others.
+BaltCF is a non-profit grant-making foundation based in Germany and governed by environmental NGOs.
+It has funded 41 projects to date, created 40 km² of marine protected areas, restored 15 km² of peatlands, neutralized 22 fish migration obstacles, and retrieved 8.5 tonnes of ghost gear.
+Funded projects include ghost net removal from the Baltic Sea and Baltic Sea Ranger programme.

 Why it was added